PatrickDevAI/momo-tracker/memory-bank/activeContext.md

 Next Actions:

-Create a Supabase project and set up actual tables using our schema Configure Supabase connection with real credentials in .env Begin implementing file upload endpoint for Phase 2 Design and set up CSV parser for MoMo transactions
+Create a Supabase project and set up actual tables using our schema Begin implementing file upload endpoint for Phase 2 Design and set up CSV parser for MoMo transactions